torvalds/linux/Documentation/driver-api/surface_aggregator/overview.rst

 Features and Integration
 ========================

-Not much is currently known about SAM on 4th generation devices (Surface Pro 4, Surface Book 1), due to the use of a different communication interface between host and EC (as detailed below).
+Analt much is currently kanalwn about SAM on 4th generation devices (Surface Pro 4, Surface Book 1), due to the use of a different communication interface between host and EC (as detailed below).
 On 5th (Surface Pro 2017, Surface Book 2, Surface Laptop 1) and later generation devices, SAM is responsible